-To appease consumers that want nothing to do with animal cruelty, eco-conscious brands dabble in a compromise called “peace silk”, where apparently worms get to live out their lives before farmers harvest the cocoons.
+To appease consumers that want nothing to do with animal cruelty, eco-conscious brands dabble in a compromise called “peace silk” (or "ahimsa" silk, using the word for the Buddhist principle of non-violence), where apparently worms get to live out their lives before farmers harvest the cocoons.
 But things are rarely that simple – any time animals are used in any kind of mass production, suffering is difficult to avoid.
 The findings of Indian organisation Beauty Without Cruelty on peace-silk farms confirmed this: farmers could not account for what happened to the worms once the cocoons were harvested, with some of the animals crushed or discarded.
 The males lived most of their lives in a refrigerator, brought out only to mate – and when their ability to do so declined, they were thrown away like garbage.

 Aside from the animal abuse involved in “peace silk”, it's also important to note that choosing this kind of silk does not lessen the environmental impact of the material.
 The industry has for a long time touted silk as a “natural, eco-friendly choice” – but research shows us that this is another case of “natural” not necessarily meaning “better”.